earthnet2021/earthnet-model-intercomparison-suite/docs/_pages/ch-rules.md

 layout: single
 toc: true
 toc_sticky: true
-title: Rules
+title: EarthNet2021 challenge - Rules
-permalink: /docs/rules/
+permalink: /docs/ch-rules/
-last_modified_at: 2020-11-06
+last_modified_at: 2020-11-29
 toc: true
 sidebar:
-  title: "Getting Started"
+  title: "Documentation"
   nav: docs
 ---
 **WIP, to be further developed.**

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis ac blandit augue.
-Vivamus pulvinar neque lectus, ultricies placerat enim finibus ut.
-Phasellus vestibulum hendrerit nisi, sed volutpat magna accumsan at.
-Vestibulum pretium condimentum tincidunt.
+Idea: What are you allowed to do, what not.

 ## Evaluation